anthonyboutinov/alberick-vue-website/README.md

 [alberick.nl](https://alberick.nl)

+You can read about the project here: https://boutinov.website/work/alberick

 This is a two-part project.
 This is a client side.
 It builds into a VueJS SPA Wordpress theme but can be hosted standalone if you do not run `afterbuild` command.

 ## Vue cli